For Using Essential Oils

 Our essential oil safety guidelines our here to help you on how to use essential oils safely and effectively around the home, for you and your family.
-Be sure to use only 100% pure therapeutic grade essential oils and follow all label warnings and instructions.
+Be sure to use only 100% pure tested grade essential oils and follow all label warnings and instructions.

-It is important to remember that pure therapeutic grade essential oils are very potent and that each person will react differently to the oils, depending on their age, weight and health.
+It is important to remember that pure tested grade essential oils are very potent and that each person will react differently to the oils, depending on their age, weight and health.
 Start by using just one drop and slowly increase until the desired effect has been achieved.

 - Consult your physician/doctor before using essential oils if you are pregnant or under a doctor’s care or if you have other safety questions regarding essential oils.

 - Essential oils should not be used in the eyes, inside the ear canal or nose.
 In the event of accidental contact with the eyes, dilute with vegetable oil NOT water.
 Avoid using essential oils on a baby or young child’s hands, as they may transfer the oil to their eyes or mouth.

 - When using an essential oil for the first time, I recommend that you do a small skin patch test.
 Dilute one drop in 5 ml of carrier oil and apply to a non-sensitive area to see if there is any sort of reaction.
 If redness or irritation occurs when using essential oils topically, apply a vegetable oil such as fractionated coconut oil or olive oil to the affected area.
 You can then increase or decrease the amount of oil used, dependent on the result.

 - Always dilute essential oils in a carrier oil when using them on babies and infants, as well as when using the more potent essential oils.